James M. Ellison, MD, MPH

 Neurologists are specialists in the diseases of the nervous system.
 There are many subspecialty areas in neurology, so be sure to find a “cognitive neurologist,” “behavioral neurologist,” or a general neurologist who has experience and expertise in assessing cognitive symptoms.
 Neurosurgeons are not the same as neurologists.
 They are experts in operating on the nervous system and are generally consulted after a potential surgical need has been identified.
 Clinical trials, which may involve testing new medications or diagnostic tools for dementia, are often run by a neurologist or a psychiatrist.

 Psychologists are trained to provide various kinds of assessment and psychosocial treatments.
-Referral to a psychologist may be made for psychotherapy, including caregiver support.
-Talk therapy can help a person and a caregiving system adjust to the diagnosis of dementia and to address the practical concerns, relationship stresses, and emotional reactions that can occur.
+A referral to a psychologist may be made for psychotherapy, including caregiver support.
+Talk therapy can help a person and a caregiving system adjust to the diagnosis of dementia and address the practical concerns, relationship stresses, and emotional reactions that can occur.

 Many psychologists perform comprehensive evaluations using reliable and standardized tests, and neuropsychologists are the psychologists who are specially trained to evaluate cognitive disorders.
 They are particularly valuable in assessing the severity of memory loss or other symptoms, helping to figure out the cause of the symptoms, measuring progress or decline over time, identifying areas of strength that can be reinforced, and designing a non-medication treatment approach.

-Speech and Language Therapists can play an important role in helping cognitively impaired individuals affected by difficulties in communication and/or swallowing.
-They can help individuals improve their speech and improve their ability to express their needs even when they can’t find the right words.
-Both Speech and Language Therapists and Occupational Therapists may be trained to provide “Cognitive Rehabilitation Therapy”.
+Speech and Language Therapists can play an important role in helping cognitively impaired individuals affected by communication and/or swallowing difficulties.
+They can help individuals improve their speech and express their needs even when they can’t find the right words.
+Both Speech and Language Therapists and Occupational Therapists may be trained to provide “Cognitive Rehabilitation Therapy.”
 Cognitive Rehabilitation Therapy systematically identifies and provides structured exercises aimed at remediating difficulties with memory, executive function, visuospatial problems, and other areas of cognitive difficulty.

 In addition to providing Cognitive Rehabilitation Therapy, Occupational Therapists may be helpful in assessing home safety, suggesting environmental modifications to increase safety, and planning activities to facilitate the care of cognitively impaired people.